stonecharioteer/binary_tree/README.md

-# Binary Search Tree Implementation in Python
+# Binary Tree Implementation in Python

-This module showcases how to implement a Binary Search Tree in Python.
+This module showcases how to implement a Binary Tree in Python.

 It implements serialization so that a tree can be written to a file and read back from said file.